How to choose the Right IT Services Provider

 ITaaS – IT as a service is an operational model where the information technology (IT) service provider delivers IT services to a business.
-The service provider can be an internal IT organization within the company or an external IT services company.
+The service provider can be an internal IT organization within the company or an external IT Services Provider company.
 IT is typically used within the context of business operations as opposed to personal or entertainment technologies.

 Small businesses always have to keep their budgets in mind.
 However, when choosing an IT Services Provider, they often make final decisions based primarily on contract price, when they should make them based on total cost of ownership.
 It’s tempting to make a decision on price alone, but initial contract price is only one of the factors that goes into calculating the total cost.
 With regard to IT Consulting and Services or IT solutions in particular, there are many other factors that will determine the total cost including hardware costs, software costs, total time to problem resolution, employee downtime, and poor technology related choices and decisions.
 All of these factors should be considered when choosing an IT consulting & services provider.